Our goal is to improve oral health for adolescents, so they can enter adulthood with a confident, healthy smile.

 - In year 8, your child will bring home a letter with the name of an approved adolescent dental provider they have chosen to continue their dental care from year 9 until they turn 18 years old (this is done with the support of their Bee Healthy dental therapist).

-- You may change to another approved adolescent dental provider or, to your current family dentist, by calling 0800 TALK TEETH (825 583).
+- You may change to another approved adolescent dental provider or, to your current family dentist, by calling 04 570 9273 or emailing Adolescent_Oral_Health@huttvalleydhb.org.nz, and leaving your child's name, date of birth and the name of the provider you have chosen.
 If your current family dentist is not listed in the directory, your child’s dental care may not be free.
 Please discuss with your dentist.

 - Once you and your child are happy with the provider you have chosen… it’s all done!
 You will be contacted by your new dental provider at the start of year 9 to enrol with their practice and book an appointment.